spring-attic/reactive-streams-commons/README.md

   - `PublisherAll` : emits a single true if all values of the source sequence match the predicate
   - `PublisherAny` : emits a single true if any value of the source sequence matches the predicate
   - `PublisherBuffer` : buffers certain number of subsequent elements and emits the buffers
+  - `PublisherBufferBoundary` : buffers elements into continuous, non-overlapping lists where another Publisher signals the start/end of the buffer regions
   - `PublisherCollect` : collects the values into a container and emits it when the source completes
   - `PublisherCombineLatest` : combines the latest values of many sources through a function
   - `PublisherCount` : counts the number of elements the source sequence emits